-Microsoft, Windows, Windows Server, and Hyper-V are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries/regions.
+Microsoft, Windows, Windows Server, and Hyper-V are either registered trademarks or trademarks of isdictions.

+Microsoft Corporation in the United States and/or other countries/regions.

-VMware and ESXi are registered trademarks of VMware, Inc. in the United States and/or other jurisdictions.
+VMware and ESXi are registered trademarks of VMware, Inc. in the United States and/or other jurive licensee of Linus Torvalds, owner of the mark on a worldwide basis.

-The registered trademark Linux is used pursuant to a sublicense from the Linux Mark Institute, the exclusive licensee of Linus Torvalds, owner of the mark on a worldwide basis.
+The registered trademark Linux is used pursuant to a sublicense from the Linux Mark Institute, the exclusbrowser is a trademarks of Google Inc., used with permission.

 Google and the Google logo are registered trademarks of Google Inc., used with permission.
-The Chrome browser is a trademarks of Google Inc., used with permission.
+The Chrome